Sharanya450/Virtual-Internship/README.md

     Discerned plans that have excelled in terms of revenue after the 5G launch and those requiring strategic reconsideration.

 ### Plan Evaluation
-    Examined the impact of 5G on specific plans, advising on whether to continue, discontinue, or reevaluate them.
+    Examined the impact of 5G on specific plans, advising on whether to continue, discontinue, or re-evaluate them.

 ### Discontinued Plans
     Investigated plans that were discontinued post-5G launch, shedding light on the reasons behind such decisions.